pushkalkatara/pushkalkatara_.github.io/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 60

+active: False

-title: Recent Publications
+title: Publications
 subtitle: ''

 content:
+  page_type: publication
   # Filter on criteria
   filters:
     folders: